slgrobotics/robots_bringup/Docs/Ubuntu-RPi/UbuntuRealTime.md

 I followed the process [here](https://github.com/slgrobotics/robots_bringup/blob/main/Docs/Ubuntu-RPi/README.md#optional-making-compressed-backups-of-an-sd-card) and got a zipped image of 3.5 GB (from the original 16 GB SD card).
 That's with all extras I installed in the process.
 I'm wondering why the original .zst image was 4.3 GB - wasn't washed well? ;-)

+### Real-time Ubuntu from Canonical

+There is an official release of Real-time Ubuntu, including a version for Raspberry Pi 4 and 5: https://ubuntu.com/real-time

 ----------------